Pegi Nicol MacLeod: Manhattan Cycle

 Following the Second World War she returned to depicting the scenes of New York City and in 1947 exhibited her oil and water colour paintings in Toronto, Ottawa, and Fredericton under the title "Manhattan Cycle."
 The Manhattan Cycle, which she called alternatively "Canadian Painter in New York" or "Black Life from a Fifth Floor Window", focused on the people and scenes around MacLeod's apartment on East 88th Street in New York.
-She wrote to her friend and fellow artist, Isabel McLaughlin in 1946 that she had been involved with 88th street for six years and still found it fascinating.
+She wrote to her friend and fellow artist, Marian Scott in 1946 that she had been involved with 88th street for six years and still found it fascinating.
 The Manhattan Cycle consisted of 110 artworks by 1947 and was the first time MacLeod exhibited a series of works in Canada focused entirely on her time in New York.
 The Cycle also toured to the Winnipeg School of Art at the request of Joe Plaskett and then on to Saskatoon, Calgary, Edmonton, Victoria, and Vancouver in 1948.